Semiparametric point process modeling of blinking artifacts in PALM: Prerequisites

 \section{Prerequisites}

-In this section we present the notation and main point process concepts that we will be needing below, including moment measures, mark distributions, and the mark correlation function.
-We also explain some of the modeling difficulties that arise in super-resolution fluorescence microscopy experiments, namely those associated with discretization of the temporal information and background noise.
-For the general exposition, we work with processes on $\R^d\times \R_+$.
+In this section we present the notation and point process concepts that we will be needing below, including moment measures, mark distributions, and the mark correlation function.
+We also describe some of the modeling difficulties that arise in SMLM experiments, namely those associated with discretization of the temporal information and background noise.
+For the general exposition, we work with processes on $\R^d\times \R_+$, but it is instructive to imagine $d = 2$, corresponding to 2D microscopy, which is the most common modality.
 For a more rigorous introduction to point process theory, we refer to \citep{Daley2007}.
 For more on mark distributions, see \citep{Stoyan1984}.
-Finally, more on the acquisition and preparation of super-resolution fluorescence microscopy data can be found in \citep{Deschout2014}.
+Finally, more on the acquisition and preparation of SMLM data can be found in \citep{Deschout2014}.